orjames/gameproject/readme.md

 - [ ] Refactoring code to DRY it out
 - [ ] Double tap mechanics
 - [ ] Power-up / bonus meter for extra points
-- [x] Ability to pause
+- [ ] Ability to pause
-- [x] Ability to pause music
+- [ ] Ability to pause music
 - [ ] Change all buttons to icons with no text (cleaner feel)
 - [ ] fully adaptive layout
 - [ ] video demonstration for instructoins
+- [ ] background image

 ___
-## Game Art & Sounds
+## Game Sounds
-HUGE THANKS TO THESE FOLKS who have released their work for free use under various Creative Commons Licenses!
+Huge thanks to Yondo music for the background music and freesound.org for the in-game sound effects.